khaitran22/DM2D/README.md

 # DM2T
-This repository contains the source code and dataset for the paper: ***"Improving Traffic Load Prediction with Multi-modality: A Case Study of Brisbane"***.
+This repository contains the source code and dataset for the paper: [***"Improving Traffic Load Prediction with Multi-modality: A Case Study of Brisbane"***](https://link.springer.com/chapter/10.1007/978-3-030-97546-3_21).

-Paper can be found [here](https://link.springer.com/chapter/10.1007/978-3-030-97546-3_21).

 ## Dataset
 Datasets used for developing models are provided under `/dataset`.